 Define $E=K_1^{1/2}RK_2^{1/2} \in \mathbb{R}^{n_2 \times n_1}$ and $\me=\mathrm{vec}(E).$ Denote $\widetilde{\my}=\mathrm{vec}(\widetilde{Y})=[\widetilde{Y}_1^\top,\widetilde{Y}_2^\top,\cdots,\widetilde{Y}_T^\top]^\top$ and denote $S_1=n_1^{-1}(X^\top W_S K_2^{1/2})\otimes (W_R K_1^{1/2})\in \mathbb{R}^{Tn_1 \times n_1n_2}$.
 We can rewrite \eqref{eq:FR_onlyA} as

 which can be seen as a classical ridge regression with a structured design matrix $S_1$.
-This ridge regression has a closed-form solution and can be solved efficiently by exploiting the Kronecker structure of $S_1$, see Section \ref{subsec:opt_alg} of the Appendix for more details.
+This ridge regression has a closed-form solution and can be solved efficiently by exploiting the Kronecker structure of $S_1$, see \Cref{subsec:opt_alg} for more details.
 Thus, given $B$, $R$ can be updated efficiently.

 \textbf{Optimization of $B$}~(i.e.\ the univariate coefficient functions $\beta$): Given a fixed $R$, with some abuse of notation, denote $\widetilde{Y}=Y^*- n_1^{-1}K_1^*RK_2^* X \in \mathbb{R}^{n_2 \times T}$.
 For $l=1, \ldots, p$, define $\mh_l=K_1^*\mb_l \in \mathbb{R}^{n_2}$ and $H=K_1^*B=[\mh_1,\mh_2,\cdots,\mh_p] \in \mathbb{R}^{n_2 \times p}$.
 Further define $K_3=(K_1^*)^{-1}K_1(K_1^*)^{-1}$.
 We have that \eqref{eq:optimization} reduces to a function of $H$~(and thus $B$), i.e.